anebz/finance/book-financial-freedom-sabatier.md

 1. Income: how much money you are making
 2. Savings: how much money you are saving/investing
 3. Expenses: how much money you are spending

+Savings rate: you can calculate it in currency or percentage, it's the amount of money you save divided by your income.
+This number is directly correlated with the amount of time it'll take you to hit your number.

+To make as much money as possible, consider cutting expenses, optimizing fees/prices, minimizing taxes, building multiple income streams like side hustling, entrepreneurship.

+Find a side hustle that:

+* you can work for yourself
+* that pays well for your time
+* that you enjoy so you'll stick with it
+* that teaches you new skills
+* that has growth potential
+* that has passive income potential

+## Chapter 6.
+Is it worth it?

+How to cut expenses, ask yourself these 11 questions before buying anything:

+1. How happy will this purchase make me?
+2. How much money do I have to make to afford this?
+3. How many hours of my life am I trading to afford this?
+4. Can I afford it?
+5. How do prices compare in terms of percentages?
+6. Can I get it for less or trade for it?
+7. How much am I spending on convenience?
+8. How much would this cost me each year or for the rest of my life?
+9. What is the per-use cost of this item?
+10. How much will this money be worth in the future?
+11. How much time/freedom is this buying me in the future?

+## Chapter 7.
+The only budget you'll need

+You can likely save at least 20% per month by cutting back on your 3 biggest expenses: housing, transportation and food.

+## Chapter 8.
+Hack your 9-to-5

+Maximize your benefits and salary at your job, consider asking for a raise, **skills + network = money**.